basnum/Basnage/README.md

 # Basnage
-This is the main repository of the Basnum project
+This is the main repository of the [BASNUM](https://anr.fr/Projet-ANR-18-CE38-0003) project.